 HABC will accept written third-party documents provided by the family.
-If family-provided documents are not available, HABC will send a third-party verification form directly to the care provider requesting the needed information.
-See policies related to disability assistance expenses in Chapter 8: Income and Adjusted Income.
-Expenses for attendant care will be verified through:
+If family-provided documents are not available, HABC will send a third-party verification form directly to the care

-- Written third-party documents provided by the family, such as receipts or cancelled checks; or - Third-party verification form signed by the provider if family-provided documents are not available.

-• If third-party verification is not possible, written family certification as to costs anticipated to be incurred for the upcoming 12 months.
+- Written third-party documents provided by the family, such as receipts or cancelled checks; or - Third-party verification form signed by the provider if family-provided documents are not available. - If third-party verification is not possible, written family certification as to costs anticipated to be incurred for the upcoming 12 months.